Nier (video game): Music

-The soundtrack to Nier was composed by a collaboration of the studio MoNACA, directed by Keiichi Okabe and including Kakeru Ishihama and Keigo Hoashi, and Takafumi Nishimura from Cavia.
+The soundtrack to Nier was composed by a collaboration of the studio MoNACA, directed by Keiichi Okabe and including Kakeru Ishihama and Keigo Hoashi, and Cavia's Takafumi Nishimura.
 Okabe served as the lead composer and as the director for the project as a whole.
-Okabe was brought onto the project when the concept for the game was first being devised, and worked intermittently on the soundtrack for the next three years until its release.
-The music for the game was generally composed entirely separately from the development of the game.
-The music was designed for different motifs to appear in various arrangements throughout the soundtrack, and also to convey a sense of sadness even during the "thrilling" tracks.
+Okabe was brought onto the project when the concept for the game was first being devised and worked intermittently on the soundtrack for the next three years until its release.
+The music for the game was generally composed entirely separately from the game's development.
+The music was designed for different motifs to appear in various arrangements throughout the soundtrack and also to convey a sense of sadness even during the "thrilling" tracks.
 Okabe was allowed a great deal of freedom regarding what the music was to sound like; game director Yoko Taro's main request was that he use a lot of vocal works.

-The soundtrack to Nier is largely composed of melancholy acoustic pieces which heavily feature vocals by vocalist Emi Evans (Emiko Rebecca Evans), a singer from England living in Tokyo.
+The soundtrack to Nier is largely composed of melancholy acoustic pieces that heavily feature vocals by vocalist Emi Evans (Emiko Rebecca Evans), a singer from England living in Tokyo.
 She is the singer for the band freesscape, and had previously worked on video games such as Etrian Odyssey.
 In addition to singing, Evans was asked to write her own lyrics in futuristic languages.
 The composers gave her preliminary version of songs and the style they wished the language to be in, such as Gaelic or French, and she invented the words.
-Evans wrote songs in versions of Gaelic, Portuguese, Spanish, Italian, French, English and Japanese, where she tried to imagine what they would sound like after 1000 years of drifting.
+Evans wrote songs in versions of Gaelic, Portuguese, Spanish, Italian, French, English, and Japanese, where she tried to imagine what they would sound like after 1,000 years of drifting.

 Square Enix released a soundtrack album of music from the game, titled Nier Gestalt & Replicant Original Soundtrack, on April 21, 2010.
-The soundtrack album reached number 24 on the Japanese Oricon music charts, and remained on the charts for 11 weeks.
+The soundtrack album reached number 24 on the Japanese Oricon music charts and remained on the charts for 11 weeks.
 As preorder bonuses for Nier Gestalt and Nier Replicant, two mini-albums, Nier Gestalt Mini Album and Nier Replicant Mini Album, were included.
 An album of arranged music, NieR Gestalt & Replicant 15 Nightmares & Arrange Tracks, was published by Square Enix on December 8, 2010.
 The arranged album reached number 59 on the Oricon music charts, a position it held for a week.
 Another album, NieR Tribute Album -echo-, was released on September 14, 2011, and an album of piano arrangements, Piano Collections Nier Gestalt & Replicant, was published on March 21, 2012.